 To configure MFA for your account

-- In the upper right corner of the USM Anywhere web UI, click the icon and select Profile.
+- In the upper right corner of the USM Anywhere web user interface (UI), click the icon and select Profile Settings.

 - Select Enable Multi-Factor Authentication and click Save.